top of page

 About my flutes

 My flutes are based on some of the very best examples of antique instruments, by renowned historical makers like Rudall & Rose, & Boosey & Co.
+These vintage instruments have long been sought after in Irish music circles for their fine tone & craftsmanship.

 Keys & key fitting

-Flute keys in the past (& still today, by most if not all makers), are either cast or soldered together from separate pieces of Sterling or Nickel (sometimes called German) Silver.
+Flute keys in the past (& still today by most, if not all makers), are either cast or soldered together from separate pieces of Sterling or Nickel (sometimes called German), Silver.
 It is not uncommon for keys produced this way to become misshapen over time, & hence less reliable.

-My keys are each individually CNC machined from solid blocks of Marine grade 314 Stainless steel, or in special cases, Titanium.
+My keys are each individually CNC machined from solid blocks of marine grade 314 Stainless steel, or in special cases, Titanium.

 Each key is shaped & polished from one single piece of solid Stainless steel or Titanium.